-DSO capability
+DSO Transition

-We innovate to ensure an efficient development of Distribution System Operator (DSO) capability.
-This is essential to drive performance and efficiency from our network and to ensure it can meet the future energy demands of all our customers.
+We recognise that the change from a DNO to a Distribution System Operator (DSO) is essential to drive performance and efficiency from our network and to ensure it can meet the future energy demands of all our customers.
 The enhanced capabilities we are developing will also give our customers the freedom to access other opportunities within the developing energy system.

 We see the planning and operation of a more active regional distribution network as a natural extension of our current role.
 We believe DNOs are well placed to lead the management of an efficient and cost effective electricity system at a local level.

-With DSOs managing the coordination of transmission and distribution services at a local level, it enables the GB System Operator (GBSO) to concentrate on balancing the national network using un-conflicted services competitively made available.
+With DSOs managing the co-ordination of transmission and distribution services at a local level, it enables the GB System Operator (GBSO) to concentrate on balancing the national network using un-conflicted services competitively made available.

-There is currently no singular set view of what the future energy system will look like and Ofgem and the Department of Energy Security and Net Zero (DESNZ) are looking for the industry to provide evidence to support decisions on what this future should look like.
+There is currently no singular set view of what the future energy system will look like and Ofgem and BEIS are looking for the industry to provide evidence to support decisions on what this future should look like.
 Therefore, it is critical that we continue to both commercially and technically innovate to ensure that the DSO is developed efficiently and effectively to best serve the future energy of our customers.

-Managing uncertainty
+Managing Uncertainty